plurid/plurid/notes/Features.md

 + more -> color-picker :: color theme for `<plurid-bridge>` (option to use the color of the web page's `<body>` it has in the `<plurid-scion>`);

++ move -> color-picker :: box-shadow for active `plurid`;

 + more -> checkmark :: clicking/tapping a `<plurid-insertion>` link transforms the targetted `<plurid-content>` to the normal view (default on);

 + more -> slider :: opacity of the `plurid` parent after clicking/tapping on a `<plurid-insertion>` link (5–100%, default 80%) [checkmark: rotation brings it back to 100%];

 + more -> slider :: opacity of everything else after double-clicking/tapping on a `<plurid-content>` (5–100%, default 80%) [checkmark: rotation brings it back to 100%];

-+ more -> checkmark :: use scroll without modifier to translate;
++ more -> checkmark :: use scroll without modifier to translate and use scroll with modifier for normal scroll;

 + more -> list of modifiable shortcuts;